JosephSCH0157/Creator-s-Forge/testing.md

 - All rights not expressly granted are reserved.

 ## Ownership
-- Creator’s Forge remains the sole intellectual property of the project owner.
+- Podcaster’s Forge remains the sole intellectual property of the project owner.
 - By submitting feedback or suggestions, you grant the project owner a perpetual, royalty-free license to use them in any way, without obligation or compensation.
 - Running the code does not create any partnership, joint venture, or entitlement to revenue.

-By testing Creator’s Forge, you agree to these terms.
+By testing Podcaster’s Forge, you agree to these terms.